prescottie/TFSAvsRRSP/README.md

 ## Get Started
+  1. Clone or fork this repository on to your local machine.
- 1. Download the neccessary dependencies by running `npm i ` from the project directory
+  2. Download the neccessary dependencies by running `npm i ` from the project directory.
- 2. Run `npm start` or `yarn start` from your terminal to get the project running locally
+  3. Run `npm start` or `yarn start` from your terminal to get the project running locally.
- 3. Open your browser to `http://localhost:3000/` and start calculating.
+  4. Open your browser to `http://localhost:3000/` and start calculating.